 tagListif you want to return a UI fragment that consists of multiple UI objects; if you were just returning a

-ns() mechanism isn’t very elegant.
-What it buys us makes it worth it, though.
+ns() mechanism isn’t very elegant, but what it buys us makes it worth it.
 Thanks to the namespacing, we only need to make sure that the IDs

 "quote" are unique within this function, rather than unique across the entire app.